Downtown Storm Inlet Art Project

-The City of Sioux Falls’ storm drainage system is an important public utility and plays a vital role in public safety by quickly collecting water before it can accumulate and cause flooding.
+The City of Sioux Falls’ storm drainage system is an important public utility and plays a vital role in public safety by quickly collecting water from precipitation before it can accumulate and cause flooding.
 However, water that moves through the storm drainage system is discharged directly into the Big Sioux River with little or no treatment.
-To help raise awareness of the effect this has on water quality, the City of Sioux Falls partnered with local businesses, organizations, and individuals to paint murals on nine stormwater inlets downtown in 2016.
-The purpose of this project was to draw attention to the storm drainage system and to educate the public that stormwater is not treated.
+Beginning in 2016, the City of Sioux Falls has partnered with local businesses, organizations, and individuals to paint murals on stormwater inlets downtown to help raise awareness of the effect stormwater runoff has on water quality.
+The purpose of this project is to draw attention to the storm drainage system and to educate the public that stormwater is not treated.
 These paintings are intended to bring awareness to potential pollutants such as litter, debris, and hazardous chemicals entering the storm drainage system.
-This project will continue in 2017 by adding five more inlets in the downtown area to the program.
-To find out more about the project please visit siouxfalls.org/green.
+This project will continue in 2019 by adding five more inlets throughout Sioux Falls to the program.
+Artists will be asked to propose an inlet location.
+Location will be contingent on City approval.

-Selected artists will be provided paints for the designs which have been generously donated by Norberg Paints.
+Selected artists will be able to pick up paints from Norberg Paints downtown on East 14th Street free of charge.
 Photos of the selected and completed storm drains will be posted to the City’s website and social media accounts.
 Each of the five selected artists will receive $200 compensation for their design and painting.
 Inlet covers will be prepped for painting by City staff with a clear prime coat.
 There will be an inlet reserved for youth submissions under the age of 18.
 If you or your organization would like to be considered for this category, please indicate this on your application submission.

 Please contact the City of Sioux Falls Public Works Environmental division with any questions regarding your design.

-Submissions may be hand delivered or mailed to Jessica Lantgen at 1017 East Chambers Street, Sioux Falls, SD 57104, or emailed to firstname.lastname@example.org with the subject “Storm Inlet Painting Submission”.
-Designs must be submitted by 5:00 p.m. on May 8, 2017.
+Submissions may be hand-delivered or mailed to Jessica Sexe at 1017 East Chambers Street, Sioux Falls, SD 57104, or emailed to firstname.lastname@example.org with the subject “Storm Inlet Painting Submission.”
+Designs must be submitted by 5 p.m. on May 13, 2019.
 The following information must be included for your submission to be considered:

 - Short statement about inspiration for design